Optimal Source Codes for Timely Updates: Introduction

 The problem of designing update codes with low average age is related to real-time source coding ($cf.$~\cite{Mahajan}) where we seek to transmit a stream of data under strict delay bounds.
 A related formulation has emerged in the control over communication network literature ($cf.$~\cite{TatikondaMitter04}) where an observation is quantized and sent to an estimator/controller to enable control.
 Here, too, the requirement is that of communication under bounded delay.

-An alternative formulation for minimum age source coding is considered in the recent work~\cite{zhong2016timeliness}.
-Unlike our formulation, skipping of symbols is prohibited in~\cite{zhong2016timeliness}.
+An alternative formulation for minimum age source coding is considered in the recent work~\cite{YatesDCC}.
+Unlike our formulation, skipping of symbols is prohibited in~\cite{YatesDCC}.
 Instead, the authors consider fixed-to-variable length block codes and require that each coded symbol be transmitted over a constant rate, noiseless bit-pipe.
 In this setting, an exact expression for average age is not available, and the authors take recourse to an approximation for average age.
-This approximate average age is then optimized numerically over a set of prefix-free codes using the algorithm in \cite{larmore1989minimum}. \newer{ The authors further reduce the computational complexity of this algorithm by using the algorithm in \cite{baer2006source} for solving the subroutine.} \newer{A recent paper~\cite{ZhongYatesSoljanin18} extends this problem to include random arrival times of source symbols and once again applies the algorithm from~\cite{larmore1989minimum} for optimizing the cost function.} Note that the cost function optimized in \cite{larmore1989minimum} is similar to the approximate average age of~\cite{zhong2016timeliness, ZhongYatesSoljanin18}, but with one crucial difference: While the former is monotonic in both first and second moments of random lengths, the latter is not.
-In absence of this monotonicity, the optimality of the solution produced by algorithm in \cite{larmore1989minimum} is not guaranteed for the cost functions in~\cite{zhong2016timeliness, ZhongYatesSoljanin18}.
+This approximate average age is then optimized numerically over a set of prefix-free codes using the algorithm in \cite{larmore1989minimum}.
+The authors further reduce the computational complexity of this algorithm by using the algorithm in \cite{baer2006source}.

+A recent paper~\cite{ZhongYatesSoljanin18} extends this problem to include random arrival times of source symbols and applies the algorithm from~\cite{larmore1989minimum} for optimizing the cost function.
+Note that the cost function optimized in \cite{larmore1989minimum} is similar to the approximate average age of~\cite{YatesDCC , ZhongYatesSoljanin18}, but with one crucial difference: While the former is monotonic in both first and second moments of random lengths, the latter is not.
+In absence of this monotonicity, the optimality of the solution produced by algorithm in \cite{larmore1989minimum} is not guaranteed for the cost functions in~\cite{YatesDCC, ZhongYatesSoljanin18}.
 In a related work~\cite{zhong2017backlog}, the same authors point-out that the average age can be further reduced by allowing the encoder to dynamically control the block-length of the fixed-to-variable length codes.